Tips for Buying a Moped or Scooter

 Consider your options

 Buying from a dealer can be a great way to know that you’re getting a new moped that can be serviced locally when necessary, but you may be missing out on other ways to find a great ride.
 Shop online at Craigslist, eBay and Facebook especially around the end of the school year if you’re in a college town.
 Students leaving your area may be willing to offer a big discount on the moped you’ve been looking for.

 Purchase with care

 If you’re buying from a private party, remember to contact your insurance agent and ask about coverage while you’re test riding.
 Take a photo of the vehicle identification number (VIN) at that time.
 Then start it up and take it for a test ride!
 If a moped isn’t starting up, it’s probably not worth buying.
 And purchasing no-name or exotic brands might cause trouble when it comes time to find replacement parts, so be sure to consider those wisely.

 Once you’ve purchased your moped, you’re going to need some protective gear to keep you safe.
 Road conditions that are easy to manage in a car can become a challenge on two wheels.
 Source strong, weather-resistant outerwear that can keep you warm on cold nights.
 Always wear long protective jackets, pants and find a good pair of over-the-ankle boots in addition to a helmet and goggles.
 It pays to travel with rain gear, too.

 Do You Need Insurance for a Moped?

-Upon deciding to get a moped, it’s time to get in touch with your American Family Insurance agent and get covered.
-Your agent will make sure you’ve got a custom-designed policy that meets your unique needs.
+Upon deciding to get a moped, it’s time to get in touch with your insurance agent to confirm you're covered.
+Your agent will make sure you have a custom motorcycle policy that meets your unique needs.
 You’re going to find that being well-insured gives you peace of mind to ride freely.
-Don’t forget to check out the discounts you may qualify for!